For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Find out what sites Lisa and Dale use in our list of the best product testing companies below.

 There's no guarantee you will be sent something to test.
-Typically, companies select a random sample from their panel that matches certain consumer profile criteria for a new product.
+Typically, companies select a random person from their panel that matches certain consumer profile criteria for a new product.

 Best product testing websites